Synagogue of Castelo de Vide

-The Synagogue of Castelo de Vide (Sinagoga de Castelo de Vide) is a well-preserved medieval synagogue in Santa Maria da Devesa, Castelo de Vide, Portugal.
+The Synagogue of Castelo de Vide (Sinagoga de Castelo de Vide) is a well-preserved medieval synagogue in Santa Maria da Devesa, Castelo de Vide, in the Alentejo Region of Portugal.
+Built in the late 14th century, the former synagogue was repurposed in April 2019 as a Jewish museum dedicated to Castelo de Vide's historical Jewish community.

 Along with the Synagogue of Tomar, it is one of two existing pre-expulsion synagogues in the country.
-Built in the late 14th century, it now houses a museum dedicated to Castelo de Vide's historical Jewish community.

 History

 The Synagogue of Castelo de Vide was built sometime in the late 14th century.
 Written documents attest to the existence of Castelo de Vide's Jewish community and Jewish quarter throughout the 14th and 15th centuries.
 Though King Manuel I of Portugal ordered the forced conversion or expulsion of Portuguese Jews in 1496, Marranos continued using the synagogue as a religious sanctuary and school until the mid 16th century.